blakeplusplus/garrysbhop/README.md

 # ![Garry's Bhop Logo; unknown source](https://github.com/blakeplusplus/garrysbhop/assets/76140847/1c649fa6-0f6c-4cba-8374-dbf7db080ef8) Garry's Bhop

 Garry's Bhop was a Garry's Mod Bunnyhop server ran by me (via NFOservers) that aimed to provide the best experience for bhoppers possible.
 It fully lived from September 19, 2019 to February 26, 2020.
+The FastDL lived from September 19, 2019 to November 23, 2023.

 ## Backstory
 (To the best of my memory anyway) \